Turista838/Virus_Spread_Simulator/README.md

 #### Guide:

 Once running, the program will ask you for the room list (binary file) and patients list (text file).
-Both files have to exist inside the project and must be inputed their name + extension (.bin || .txt).
+Both files have to exist inside the project and must be written their name + extension (.bin || .txt).

 After that you can:
 1. Advance 1 iteration